-The complexity of recognition of the variance even within the ‘good people’ category, as discussed in chapters 2, 6, 7, is translated differently whether we are speaking about personalized and differentiated regulation, or on an integrated approach which attempt to employ many regulatory tools and communicate with different policies simultaneously.
-Both approaches face different types of difficulty in knowing ex-ante who are the people with whom the policy maker deals with.
-To deal with this difficulty, we have suggested various changes that should be done in order to be able to account for this variation in the population by ways of acoustic separation, using taxonomy, accounting for the level of intrinsic motivation toward a specific legal doctrine and a mixed regulatory approach which will account for the potential variation in peoples’ motivational and cognitive approaches to law.
-Following Ayres and Braithwaite responsive regulation pyramid of regulation approach A related approach might be according to Tyler, depicts in his most recent book .
-According to Tyler, it is possible to approach people based on their intrinsic motivation, related to morality, fairness and social values and then leave more harsh approach to the minority of people who lack appreciation for these types of softer interventions.
-It might be possible in a similar way to imitate the sequential move from soft to hard regulation to a similar move between non-traditional and situational enforcement which will focus on the good people and then a move to traditional enforcement, which will always be in the background, but come into work when the non-traditional enforcement fails, presumably mostly for the more calculative individuals who are less likely to be affected by the situational enforcement.
-However, the difference between this suggestion and that of Ayres and Braithwaite is that with the pyramid approach soft regulation is preferable to the hard regulation on most accounts, while in the approach what we have developed, non-traditional means such as nudges suffer from many limitations which are inferior to traditional enforcement methods which invlovlve deliberation.
-A possible way to make this comparison more meaningful is to combine it with the taxonomy approach, which I present in latter sections of this chapter.
+Yet, even an integrated approach finds it difficult to determine ex-ante who are the people who are likely not to comply with the law.
+We have suggested various methods to account for this variation in the population: acoustic separation, use of a taxonomy, and accounting for the level of intrinsic motivation toward a specific legal doctrine.
+For example, legal instruments, such as regulations and contracts, can be designed in ways that differentiate between the motivations of good and bad people to meet their obligations; differences in cultures can be addressed when attempting to change tax compliance norms.
+Designing rules in a legitimate way and creating effective deterrence methods can also help reinforce traditional mechanisms of enforcement, which will affect both good and bad people.
+Ex post, the research paradigm can help courts and other enforcement agencies understand the severity and intentionality of various misconducts.

-Shifting the focus of government intervention from ex post to ex ante
+Following Ayres and Braithwaite responsive regulation pyramid of regulation approach

-Following this summary, the rest of the chapter will focus on opening up discussion by focusing on two main possible routes the legal policy maker could adopt when faced with this variation of people.
+According to Tyler, it is possible to design interventions based on people’s intrinsic motivation, beginning with those that target considerations of morality, fairness, and social values and then moving to a harsh approach to the minority of people who are more calculated wrongdoers.
+This sequential move from soft to hard regulation may align with a move from nontraditional and situational enforcement, which focuses on good people, to traditional enforcement, which is always in the background but will come into play when nontraditional enforcement fails.
+However, while the approach of Tyler and that of Ayres and Braithwaite holds that soft regulation is mostly preferable to hard regulation, we recognize that nontraditional means such as nudges suffer from many limitations that make them inferior to traditional enforcement methods that involve deliberation.

-The first is related to the ability to fight the ethical biases of people, by changing their motivation to obey the law, hoping that this would reduce the likelihood that some of the .
-The second is to examine the option of using a set of taxonomies and offer legal policy makers with a set of considerations to take into account when fitting the right type of intervention toward a specific behavior.
+The rest of the chapter focuses on two main strategies that legal policy makers can adopt to address variation among people: reducing the impact of ethical biases by changing people’s motivation and using taxonomies that offer a set of considerations to take into account when fitting the right type of intervention to a specific behavior.

-Can We Create Good People: The Fall and Rise of Intrinsic Motivation and Morality
+<A>Can We Create Good People: The Fall and Rise of Intrinsic Motivation and Morality